-Dublin Community Clean-Up 2021 will take place from the 11th to the 19th of September and it will be proudly supported by the four local authorities.
+Dublin Community Clean-Up 2022 will take place from the 10th to the 18th of September and is proudly supported by the four local authorities.

 The event was first created in 2019.
 Building on the success of previous calls to action such as Dodder Action Day, Dublin Canals Action Day, Team Dublin Clean-up and Dublin Waters Action day, the groups have all come together for Dublin’s biggest volunteer clean-up on the city’s streets, canals, rivers, mountains and coastline.

-In 2020 we had to cancel due to covid, therefore, this year, we are hoping to build on the great achievement of 2019, we are asking again all volunteers around Dublin to join forces and organise clean-ups around the cities, to make this the biggest clean-up event ever!
+This year, we are hoping to build on the great achievement of 2021, we are asking again all volunteers around Dublin to join forces and organise clean-ups around the cities, to make this the biggest clean-up event ever!

 Why not get your family and friends to be a part of the action?

 You can start your very own clean-up in your community, or take a look at our map and join an existing one.

 From the mountains to the sea let’s make Dublin litter-free.

 If you have any other questions about the Dublin Community Clean Up, please visit our FAQs page.